bdsmith147/quanta_qiskit_workshop/README.md

 ## :warning: Warnings:
 * These labs will be easier to those with Python experience.
 * If your lab page is inactive for too long, the kernel will die and you will have to refresh the page in order to execute any code.
 * **If you refresh the page, all previously entered code will be lost**.
-Before doing so, we recommend you copy your code to a text editor.
+Before doing so, we recommend you copy your code to a text editor such as Notepad++.
 * Some of the pre-written Qiskit functions are deprecated.
 In that case, you will have to search and find the correct replacement functions.

 ## :point_up: General tips: